 She is the Executive Director and CEO of Arkitek Ibrahim, a leading architectural firm in Brunei Darussalam.
 She is also the co-founder of Creativo Sdn Bhd, a Brunei-based company providing Event Management, Market Entry, Capacity building and Business Consultancy services.
-She is also currently a life and business coach.
+She is also currently a Business and Life coach under her company Coaching with Lisa Ibby and is an Executive Coach under Progress-U, which is an Executive Coaching company with a presence in over 15 cities in Asia.

-She has also had recent experience working in Singapore as a consultant under Service Distinction Consulting (Singapore), where she provided Project Management for an SG50 project as a Consultant in 2015.
+She has also had experience working in Singapore as a consultant under Service Distinction Consulting (Singapore), where she provided Project Management for an SG50 project as a Consultant in 2015.
+She has also represented Brunei on the ASEAN Business Advisory Council and the East Asia Business Council from 2013 - 2018.